-In this article, I explain in detail the procedure for obtaining a multilingual site quickly.
+In this article, I explain in detail the procedure for quickly obtaining a multilingual site.
 Here is the program:

-- How to get multilingual WordPress with Weglot?
+- How to get a multilingual WordPress with Weglot?

 - How much does it cost?